FITing-Tree: A Data-aware Index Structure: Evaluation

 \subsubsection{Inserts}

-Next, we compare the insert performance of \system{} to both a full index, as well as an index that leverages fixed-sized paging as previously described.
-As an insertion strategy, both indexes use the previously described techniques to insert new keys into the buffer of the segment that they key belongs in.
-Specifically, in order to ensure a fair comparison and that the \system{} is not unfairly write-optimized, we set the size of the buffer to half of the specified error (i.e, for an error threshold of $100$, the underlying data for each segment is has a maximum error of $50$ and each segment's buffer has a size of has room for $50$ elements).
-For the index with fixed-sized pages, the page size is given by the error threshold we used for the \system{} and half of the page size is used as the buffer size.
+Next, we compare the insert performance of \system{} to both a full index, as well as an index that uses fixed-size paging as previously described.
+To insert new items, \system{} uses the previously described delta insert technique since it provides the best overall performance, which we show in next section where we perform an in-depth comparison of the delta and the in-place insert strategies.

+More specifically, to ensure a fair comparison and that \system{} is not unfairly write-optimized, we set the size of the delta buffer to half of the specified error (i.e, for an error threshold of $100$, the underlying data is segmented using an error of $50$ and each segment's buffer has a maximum size of $50$ elements).
+Similarly, for the index with fixed-size pages, the page size is given by the half of the error threshold we used for \system{} and the same amount (i.e., half of the error used in \system{}) is used as the buffer size.
 As usual, once the buffer is full, the page is split into two pages.

-The results, shown in Figure~\ref{fig:insert} compare each of the index's insert throughput for various error thresholds.
-As shown, \system{} is able to achieve insert performance that is, in general, comparable to an index that uses fixed-sized paging.
-Unsurprisingly, a full index is able to handle a higher write load than either \system{} or an index that uses fixed-sized paging.
-This is because both \system{} and an index that uses fixed-sized paging need to periodically split pages that become full which is not required for the full index.
+The results, shown in Figure~\ref{fig:insert}, compare the throughput of each index after building the index over the first half of the data and inserting the second half for various error thresholds using shuffled versions of the previously described datasets.
+As shown, \system{} is able to achieve insert performance that is, in general, comparable to an index that uses fixed-size paging.
+Unsurprisingly, a full B+ tree is able to handle a higher write load than either a \system{} or an index that uses fixed-size paging since both need to periodically split pages that become full.
+Additionally, \system{} needs to execute the segmentation algorithm, explaining the performance gap between \system{} and fixed-size paging.

-Unlike a full B+ tree, for \system{} and an index that uses fixed-sized paging, the pages that the index points to at the leaf level need to be split once the page becomes full.
-This results in additional overhead that a full B+ tree does not have.
-Even though both \system{} and fixed-sized paging need to split pages, \system{} needs to also execute the segmentation algorithm, explaining the performance discrepancy between \system{} and fixed-sized paging.

-Interestingly, however, \system{} is faster than fixed-sized paging in some cases.
-This is due to the fact that the error threshold determines the number of segments in the tree.
-For a small error, there typically are more segments generated, which reduces the number of times that \system{} needs to merge the buffer with a node and then re-segment the node.
+Interestingly, \system{} is faster than fixed-size paging in some cases since the error determines the number of segments in the tree.
+For a large error, there typically are fewer segments generated, which reduces the number of times that \system{} needs to merge the buffer with the segment's data and execute the segmentation algorithm.